 A tireless champion for Iowa’s working families

-Abby Finkenauer is a lifelong Iowan and dedicated public servant who ran to give working families a new voice in Congress.
+Abby Finkenauer is a lifelong Iowan and dedicated public servant running for re-election to Congress.
 Growing up in the Northeast Iowa community, Abby’s parents, a union pipefitter welder and a longtime Dubuque Community Schools employee, taught her the importance of hard work and giving back.
 Abby is the youngest of four siblings who are all proud first-generation college graduates.
 She began her career as a legislative aide, and she was just 24 when a mentor encouraged her to run for an open seat in the Iowa House.
 Abby ran a savvy grassroots campaign, and emerged from a crowded field to win by a wide margin – becoming the third-youngest woman serving in a state legislature in the country at that time.
 She quickly established a reputation as a fighter for working families, and previously served as the Iowa director for Make It Work, a nonprofit that advocates for paid family leave and affordable child care.
+The Hawkeye State had never before elected a Democratic woman to the House until Abby became the first with her historic victory in 2018.
 Abby is proud to continue her life’s work of fighting to give Iowa’s working families a fair shot.

 A powerful advocate for increasing economic opportunity for all Iowans

 Abby is a forward-looking leader focused on increasing economic opportunity for all Iowans.
 “We can fight for better wages, better education, but also equality and inclusiveness,” she has said.
-“There’s room for everyone and I’m not going to forget that, and our Democratic Party can once again be a place of hope and champions for all families who deserve a fair shot.”
+“There’s room for everyone.”
 As a product of Iowa’s public schools and a millennial still working to pay off student loans, Abby is a strong advocate for expanding educational opportunity for all Iowa students — and an outspoken critic of Iowa Republicans’ underfunding of public schools.
 With roots in a blue collar labor family, she is a fierce defender of Iowa workers’ rights.
 Abby is committed to commonsense policies that give women a fair shot: “I'm not going to ever apologize for fighting for equal pay, affordable child care or paid family leave,” she has said.
-A pro-choice champion, Abby has spoken out against the GOP’s dangerous priorities throughout her time in the Iowa legislature.
+A pro-choice champion, Abby has spoken out against the GOP’s dangerous priorities since her time in the Iowa legislature.
 “As long as my Republican colleagues continue to focus on going after women and their families, I will continue to fight back,” she has said.